irisnet/service-gen/README.md

             Specify the path of the file in config.yaml.

   #### 3.2 Callback function
-  - You need to be in the hello folder under the generated code directory, there is a file response_callback.
+  - The files that need to be modified are on the floder hello.

   - **consumer**
     - Example of go